dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 Why Create Custom Functions?

-You’reundoubtedlyfamiliarwithExcel’sworksheetfunctions;evenExcelnovicesknow how to use common worksheet functions such as SUM, AVERAGE, and
+You'reundoubtedlyfamiliarwithExcel'sworksheetfunctions;evenExcelnovicesknow how to use common worksheet functions such as SUM, AVERAGE, and

 IF.
-Excelcontainsmorethan450predefinedworksheetfunctions.Andifthat’snotenough,youcancreatefunctionsbyusingVBA.
+Excelcontainsmorethan450predefinedworksheetfunctions.Andifthat'snotenough,youcancreatefunctionsbyusingVBA.

 WHAT CUSTOM WORKSHEET

-FUNCTIONS CAN’T DO
+FUNCTIONS CAN'T DO

-As you develop custom functions for use in your worksheet formulas, it’s important that you understand a key point.
+As you develop custom functions for use in your worksheet formulas, it's important that you understand a key point.
 VBA worksheet Function procedures are essentially  passive.

 For example, code within a Function procedure cannot manipulate ranges, change